 The goal for each of our games is to expose players to seldom explored areas of the human condition.
 We want our games’ themes to be unlike anything found in the rest of the industry, exploring through them human experiences such as loneliness, freedom, egotism, addiction, psychopathy, obsession, mania, chauvinism, and so on.
 We want to do full justice to each one of these outlying themes, to the best of our abilities, in a way that feels artful but entertaining.

-Freaky Creations is currently incubated by ESPOL (Escuela Superior Politécnica del Litoral), and holds offices inside the campus, within CTI (Centro de Tecnologías de Información) - PARCON (Parque del Conocimiento), an area destined to the development and commercialization of technology and scientific research.
+Freaky Creations is currently involved in a production contract with ESPOL (Escuela Superior Politécnica del Litoral), and holds offices inside the campus, within CTI (Centro de Tecnologías de Información) – PARCON (Parque del Conocimiento), an area destined to the development and commercialization of technology and scientific research.

-Through its alliance with ESPOL, Freaky Creations seeks to be a catalyzer for the game development industry in our home country, Ecuador.
+Through this alliance with ESPOL, Freaky Creations seeks to be a catalyzer for the game development industry in our home country, Ecuador.

 Freaky Creations is part of the PlayStation Latin American Incubation Program which, among other things, helps passionate game developers with PlayStation development kits, learning resources, and a variety opportunities to give exposure to their games in the international scene.